 Keeping your body and mind fighting fit

 We know you’re not afraid of a little hard work – it’s part of the job description, really.
 Although there are plenty of benefits to working in a job that keeps you on your feet, some of the health and wellness stats for tradies are a bit scary, to say the least.
-In Australia, for example, 60% of serious workplace injuries involve a tradie, despite tradies making up only 30% of the Australian workforce.
+In Australia, for example, more than half of serious workplace injuries involve a tradie, despite tradies making up only 30% of the Australian workforce.

 Remember that when you get sick or injured, it doesn’t just affect you.
 Time off work can have significant impacts on your family, your business, as well as the wider community.
 Many tradespeople choose to fight through the pain, but this approach only puts you more at risk – and the effects can last even longer.